rrawat/AY250/Rawat_HW8/README.txt

 1.

+All homework files have been inserted into the AY250 repository: git@github.com:rrawat/AY250.git.
 To clone the AY250 repository, move to the desired location in your interpreter, and then type

 git clone git@github.com:rrawat/AY250.git

 This will create a local clone in your active directory.

-All homework files have been inserted into the repository.
+2.

-2. A commit log for a separate programming project has been included: commit_log.txt
+A commit log for a separate programming project has been included: commit_log.txt

+3.

-3. I edited the solutions to HW 5 and renamed the file "Homework_5_HW8_version.py" .
+I edited the solutions to HW 5 and renamed the file "Homework_5_HW8_version.py" .
 It is in the directory Rawat_HW5/Rawat_HW5_2/Homework_5_Solutions.
 The candidate data are accessed from the text file: candidate_info.txt, instead of parsing wikipedia, for speed.
-When running Argparse.py, which is in the Rawat_HW8 directory, the relevant functions are imported from Homework_5_HW8_version.py, and as specified on lines 41 and 42 ofHomework_5_HW8_version.py, the path of the candidate_info text file and the candidate data are printed to make it easier to tell where the information came from.
+When running Argparse.py, which is in the Rawat_HW8 directory, the relevant functions are imported from Homework_5_HW8_version.py.

+Upon import, as specified on lines 39 and 40 ofHomework_5_HW8_version.py, the path of the candidate_info text file and the candidate data are printed to make it easier to tell where the information came from.

 Inputs to argparse should be in the format: